Bentley Mulsanne saloon

 MPG, running costs & CO2

-Bentley has added a cylinder deactivation system to the big V8 engine, so the Mulsanne runs on four cylinders when it's cruising gently.
-The system cuts in and out so smoothly as to be unnoticeable, but the claimed fuel economy figure of 17mpg is still far from frugal.
-The Mulsanne sits in the highest road tax bracket, meaning an annual bill of £505, while servicing costs will be astranomical, too.
+Bentley has added a cylinder-deactivation system to its big V8 engine, so the Mulsanne runs on four cylinders when it's cruising gently.
+The system cuts in and out so smoothly as to be unnoticeable, but the claimed fuel economy figure of 17mpg is still far from what anyone would consider frugal.
+The Mulsanne sits in the highest road tax bracket, meaning an annual bill of £505, while servicing costs will be astronomical, too.
 However, if you can afford to buy a Mulsanne in the first place, you can easily afford to keep it on the road.